-Combining THN and GuestJoy findings, we can say that while the North Star had significantly more OTA guests, those who booked direct were more engaged overall.
+Combining THN and GuestJoy findings, we can say that while the North Star had significantly more OTA guests, those who booked directly were more engaged overall.
 They opened the GuestJoy concierge page more frequently, spent more money, and submitted more feedback.

 Upsell email engagement

 Almost twice as many direct bookers opened the GuestJoy mobile concierge page than OTA bookers, and additionally, they spent more time browsing the offers.
 About 28% of all OTA bookers opened the concierge while the percentage for direct bookers was nearly 67%.
-We know that both types of guests usually open the page more than once, but direct tends to be more active.
+We know that both types of guests usually open the page more than once, but direct tend to be more active.

 Direct bookers were 1.5x more likely to spend more on their stay by ordering something from the GuestJoy concierge.
-As they spent more time online browsing the hotel’s platform, they were more familiar with what the hotel had to offer, therefore were more inclined to buy those extras..
+As they spent more time online browsing the hotel’s platform, they were more familiar with what the hotel had to offer, therefore were more inclined to buy those extras.